easonlin404/avl.github.io/product.md

 <br>

-## English
+## Product & Service

 Our mission is to consistently create extraordinary products and experiences that customers love and value.
 Our product can only be as good as our people.
 We focus on our people so we can create th best products for our customers.
 We are currently working on a few interesting ideas in different industries:

 1. PerfectScore

 	This EdTech software helps students around the world prepare for exams thorough a customized AI-powered problem-generating machine.

 1. VTF

 	We offer global investors to invest in a basket of equities without having to go through a traditional ETF, acquiring superior liquidity and flexbility.

 1. WorkTime

 	This workplace platform enables team members to track progress and time clearly.
 We automate performance reporting and review, enabling companies to better allocate resources and bonuses more efficently and effectively.

 We have many other ideas in the pipeline.
 We hope you consider joining us to complete them.